chanced/labeler/README.md

 ## Motivation

-I am working on a project that is being built on Google Cloud Platform.
+I am developing a project on Google Cloud Platform.
 Resources on GCP can have labels, which I use in a number of ways to classify and organize with.
-The responses with the gRPC client come with a `GetLabels()map[string]string` method.
-This project was built as a means to make interpreting the `map[string]string` structure into a well-defined `struct`.
+The gRPC client responses come with a `GetLabels()map[string]string` method.
+This project was built as a means to interpret `map[string]string` into a well-defined `struct`.

 ## Value: `interface{}` defined